microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 If the user chooses to install the same package but from a secondary source, the Windows Package Manager will append the source name to subdirectory.
 For example, if GitLabRunner is installed a second time but from the msstore, then the full path would be "%LOCALAPPDATA%/Microsoft/WinGet/Packages/Gitlab.GitLabRunner_msstore/".

-Since entries in the registry must be unique, if the entry in the "App Paths" registry conflicts with an existing entry, then the user will be notified of the conflict and the subkey value will remain unchanged.
-By default we will have "first writer wins (FWW)" behavior, but the user can include the --lww argument ("last writer wins") to have the client replace the subkey value to point to the path of the executable last installed from the second source.
+The same behavior will be applied when creating a symlink in order to avoid overwriting an existing symlink of the same package but from a different source.
+Using the same example, the generated symlink for GitLabRunner from the mstore will have a full path of "%LOCALAPPDATA%/Microsoft/WinGet/Links/Gitlab.GitLabRunner_msstore.exe/"

 ### Upgrade

 The package is upgraded in the same path as the installed version.
 The first step the Windows Package Manager will perform is to download the executable to a temporary location, and attempt to copy the exe to the specified install location.
 If an exe with the same name already exists, the Windows Package Manager will attempt to overwrite the file.
 If that process fails because the file is currently in use, the user will be informed the package is running so they can shut it down.
 Optionally, the user may specify "--force" to forcefully shut the application down for upgrade.
-Once the exe has successfully been copied to the specified install location, the "App Paths" registry and the entry in "Apps & Features" will be updated accordingly.
+Once the exe has successfully been copied to the specified install location, the entry in "Apps & Features" will be updated accordingly and the symlink will be overwritten to point to the latest portable exe.

 If the "UninstallPrevious" field is specified in the manifest, then the Windows Package Manager will perform an uninstall of the previous version of the package prior to installing the newer version.